namenai/Aux-Mod-Changelogs/Helmets/README.md

 [arc_solus_template]: https://cdn.discordapp.com/attachments/611253986946711552/622982760000258059/SolusHelmetTemplate.png "Arc solus template"
 # Helmet guidelines <!-- omit in toc -->

 Helmet approval process has be restructured to allow for a faster delivery time.
-Additionaly helmet guidelines have been updated to account for time/dedication.
+Additionaly helmet guidelines have been updated to account for time/dedication in unit.

 ## Table of Contents <!-- omit in toc -->